Michalis89/covid-19-tracker/README.md

 ### Built With

-Below you will find all the tenchologies that i used to to boostrap and deploy the project.
+Below you will find all the technologies that i used to to boostrap and deploy the project.

 - [React.js](https://reactjs.org/)
 - [Firebase](https://firebase.google.com/)